What is the Lifespan of Smoke and Carbon Monoxide Detectors?

 In Your Business

 Regular Inspections will help to maintain your fire alarm system to clean any dust or debris, do a visual check, and perform necessary testing.
-The FSS Technologies team conducts fire alarm testing to make sure that equipment is functioning and meets local jurisdiction standards.
+The FSS Technologies team conducts fire alarm testing to make sure that equipment is functioning and meets local authority having jurisdiction standards.

 Fire alarm systems in a business are more complex than those in a home, and the additional equipment will likely require replacing on a regular basis.
+Your business probably has multiple fire extinguishers that are accessible to your employees.
+Your fire extinguisher might also need to be replaced if it’s damaged, has missing components, or has a low PSI gauge reading.

 Looking for Help?